 After you've chosen a printer, you can move on to the screen where you upload your design and customize the design further (such as adding color to clothing fabric if you're designing clothes).
 When you've completed that, you can add a description and finally you'll be presented with the cost to make the item and be able to enter your selling price.

 Once you've added all of your designs, you'll be able to export them to your store.
+Printify handles the drop shipping, billing, creation of product, and everything else for you.
+You just need to create the design, price the product, and market it to your audience.

-How To Start A Print On Demand Business
+How to Start a Print on Demand Business

 To make money with a print on demand business, you'll first need to have some designs, right?
 How do you get started designing products to sell?
 The best place I can think of for designing high quality products is the website Canva.
 Canva has a free and paid version.